danger/danger.systems/static/source/guides/creating_your_first_plugin.html.md

 #### Same Source

-One of the great things about a Danger Plugin, is that the code is exactly the same as it was in your `Dangerfile`.
+One of the great things about a Danger Plugin is that the code is exactly the same as it was in your `Dangerfile`.
 A plugin has access to all of the same methods and attributes as you had when it was being parsed inside a `Dangerfile`.
-This is because anything your plugin doesn't understand get's first pass to see if it's reference to the current `Dangerfile` understands.
+This is because anything your plugin doesn't understand gets passed to the current `Dangerfile` for it to have a chance to act.

 This is useful mainly in two things: